imanuelr/sch3lp.github.io/_posts/2016-06-29-the-lead-developer-conference-day-1.md

 I learned that _Affordance_ is about nudging your users so they use your application correctly.

-About _Security_ she had a lovely quote: ​_Internet is not a series of tube connected to hackers wearing hoodies_​.
-That got a good laugh.
+About _Security_ she had a lovely quote:

+_Internet is not a series of tubes connected to hackers wearing hoodies._

+That got a good laugh. :)

 About technical debt in general she said if it’s already in a release, you’ll get more resistance when trying fixing it.
 She made the fitting analogy by saying that trying to fix stuff in a codebase after its release is ​_like trying to pound chocolate chips into an already baked cookie_​.